ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

 Reader, I write this in 2023 facing criminal charges brought up in the context of me spending my late 2022 and early 2023 making a series of dropbox videos in the style of a "confessional" outlining these events.
 I did this largely as a way to clear my name should anyone try and smear it; had the parties I felt were harassing me simply left or provided evidence they were stopping their behaviors, I would have stopped making the videos, and if they can at some point, I could even disavow them.
-But until then, I'm pretty certain my current situation is not necessarily because of what happened at Weber-Aufderhar, but what's happening to this country: _partisan division over practical politics_.
+But until then, I'm pretty certain my current situation is not necessarily because of what happened at Runolfsdottir Group, but what's happening to this country: _partisan division over practical politics_.
 Over social media, no less.

 Now, in 2023, I may be facing time or at least a life of always being labeled a criminal simply for trying to make a publicly accessible video recording of not my proof of anything in fact; but what remains a fiction until proven true: my story.
 All I know is that I was acting, and talking about acting, and acting while talking about acting - but on my own recording devices, not their's.